MamidiRohit/Project2/README.md

 ## Difference Between Bootstrapping and K-Fold Cross-Validation

 ### Bootstrapping
-Bootstrapping is a resampling technique that involves repeatedly drawing samples from a dataset with replacement.
-Each sample is used to train the model, and the performance is evaluated on the remaining data.
-This process is repeated many times (e.g., 150 iterations), and the results are averaged to estimate the model's performance.
+Bootstrapping is a powerful resampling method where we repeatedly draw samples from our dataset with replacement.
+Each sample is used to train the model, and its performance is evaluated on the remaining data.
+By repeating this process many times (e.g., 150 iterations), we can average the results to get a reliable estimate of the model's performance.

 ### K-Fold Cross-Validation
-K-Fold Cross-Validation involves dividing the dataset into `k` equal-sized folds.
+K-Fold Cross-Validation is a technique where we split the dataset into `k` equal-sized folds.
 The model is trained on `k-1` folds and tested on the remaining fold.
-This process is repeated `k` times, with each fold used exactly once as the test set.
-The results are averaged to estimate the model's performance.
+This process is repeated `k` times, ensuring each fold is used once as the test set.
+By averaging the results, we can estimate the model's performance more accurately.

 ##